 Just 30 minutes of practise, each day with the help of an adult reader, will usually see major gains in approximately 12 weeks.

-Brain plasticity.
 This means the ability of the brain to change and adapt as a result of new information.
-The stimulating high frequency filtering of Sound Therapy is known to enhance brain plasticity.
+The stimulating high frequency filtering of Sound Therapy helps to enhance brain plasticity.

-Concentration and memory.
 Poor auditory memory or poor concentration can make it very hard to learn to read.
-Both of these abilities are enhanced by Sound Therapy.
-Which stimulates the language centres in the brain.
+Both of these abilities are enhanced by Sound Therapy, stimulating the language centres in the brain.

-Yes, Listen To Read has shown a marked improvement in those clients with specific issues.
-It has succeeded where other programs have failed.
+Yes, Listen to Read offers a money back guarantee with much confidence.
+The program has shown a marked improvement in those clients with specific issues, succeeding where other programs have failed.
 Many of our clients have spent thousands of dollars over several years on other programs with varying degrees of success.

 Our program can help with the following and other issues.